-For purposes of this provision, a "covered person" includes anyone on whose behalf the Plan pays or provides any Benefit including, but not limited to, the representative of the Plan Member's estate, heir, descendant, a minor Child or Dependent of any Plan Member or person entitled to receive any Benefits from the Plan.
-A "covered person" also includes anyone to whom a Plan Member or a Plan Member's representative transfers or assigns (or purports to transfer or assign) any recovery or right of recovery from a responsible party.
+For purposes of this provision, a "covered person" includes anyone on whose behalf the Plan pays or provides any Benefit including, but not limited to, the representative of the Member's estate, heir, descendant, a minor Child, a dependent of any Member, or a person entitled to receive any Benefits from the Plan.
+A "covered person" also includes anyone to whom a Member or a Member's representative transfers or assigns (or purports to transfer or assign) any recovery or right of recovery from a responsible party.